-Here are some facts about plastic pollution, its impact on the environment, our oceans, marine life, and the global economy.
+Here are some of the most striking facts about plastic pollution, its impact on the environment, our oceans, marine life, and the global economy.

-Much of our plastic consumption happens in the form of packaging.
-Think of your plastic bottles, coffee cups, shipping mailers, shopping bags, and so on.
-These are single-use plastics; disposable items that one may use and bin without a second thought.
+These are single-use plastics, disposable items that one may use and bin without a second thought.
 Unfortunately, every minute, these items are building up into a massive problem in the form of waste.
-And even if you’re doing due diligence by sorting your trash, only 14% of these plastics will eventually be recycled.
+And even if you're doing due diligence by sorting your trash, only 14% of these plastics produced will eventually be recycled.

-#2- Plastic production exploded from 15 million tonnes in 1964, to 311 million tonnes in 2014, and experts predict these figures to double over the next 20 years1
+#2- Annual plastic production exploded from 15 million tonnes in 1964 to 311 million tonnes in 2014, and experts predict these figures to double over the next 20 years1

 #4- Over 90% of plastics products are derived from virgin fossil feedstocks1